Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-lists.md

 <!-- TODO: Add a diagram to visualize loops, and describe it. -->

-One way we can visualize how the value of `my_element` changes over each iteration with a table.
+One way we can visualize how the value of `my_element` changes over each iteration is to create a table in our notes, on a whiteboard, or with any other medium.

 We set up our table by making a column for each piece of data we'd like to track.
 Then we add a row for each iteration through the loop.